Copilot

 Our view is that $99 per user per month at list price is too high for broad adoption, and Microsoft's own Copilot discounting history points to the same conclusion.

 Throughout 2025 and into 2026, Microsoft has run escalating promotional discounts on Copilot without materially moving adoption numbers.
-These have included 15% and 20% ongoing promotions, a 30% discount for deployments of 300 or more seats with 80% information worker coverage, 50% off E5 Compliance when purchased with Copilot (extended to 30 June 2026), a promo cap increase from 2,400 to 9,999 licences in February 2026, and month-to-month billing for Copilot Business from March 2026, removing the annual commitment barrier entirely.
+These have included 15% and 20% ongoing promotions, a 30% discount for deployments of 300 or more seats (the 80% information worker coverage requirement was removed in April 2026), 50% off E5 Compliance when purchased with Copilot (through 30 June 2026), a promo cap increase from 2,400 to 9,999 licences in February 2026, and month-to-month billing for Copilot Business from March 2026, removing the annual commitment barrier entirely.

 Why E7 Exists Now